Gaining confidence on the correct realization of arbitrary quantum computations

-{\it Illustration of the method:} To illustrate the capability of our method to distinguish errors, we compare samples drawn from two classical simulations.
-We specify the error of one computation and ask how different another set of errors must be such that they can be distinguished successfully.
-For this example, we consider the MG circuit depicted in Fig.~\ref{fig:the-test-circuit}a.
-We include both, physically relevant, crosstalk and overrotation errors.
-Since we want to analyze the quality of the protocol proposed here, we compute the full density matrices (including the randomized compilation) as opposed to using matchgate simulation techniques.
-This allows us to compute a distance between the the probability distributions $\operatorname{diag}(\rho)$ and $\operatorname{diag}(\sigma)$ of the output states $\rho$ and $\sigma$.
-With $\mathcal{KS}(\rho, \sigma, M, \alpha)$, we denote the random variable taking the value $0$ if the KS test rejects the null hypothesis $\operatorname{diag}(\rho) \approx \operatorname{diag}(\sigma)$ based on $M$ measurement shots with significance level $\alpha$\footnote{The significance level $\alpha$ bounds the probability that the test rejects the null hypothesis, given that it is true.}, and $1$ otherwise.
-Likewise, we define the random variable $\mathcal{ES}$ for the ES test.
-For our example, we use $M=400$ and $\alpha=0.05$.
-To estimate $p(\mathcal{KS}=1)$, we repeatedly (here, $1000$ times) apply the test to newly sampled data and estimate the expectation value $\mathbf{E}(\mathcal{KS}=1)$.
-In our examples (see Fig.~\ref{fig:the-test-circuit}b, as well as Appendix~\ref{appendix:numerical_results}, in which we demonstrate, among other things, detection of error drift), one sees that the states $\rho$ and $\sigma$ can be distinguished by the statistical tests with high probability as soon as $\Vert \operatorname{diag}(\rho - \sigma) \Vert_2 \gtrsim 0.1$.
-In such cases, one would reject the hypothesis that one has the correct error model.
-Note that the distance $\Vert \operatorname{diag}(\rho - \sigma) \Vert_2$ can of course be increased by e.g. increasing $M$ or applying the circuit twice.
-Let us also mention that in our examples, we find that a certain post-processing applied to the samples helps increase the power of the tests.
-We present more details in Appendix~\ref{appendix:other-methods}.
+{\it Illustration of the method:} To illustrate the capability of our method to distinguish errors, we compare samples drawn from two classical simulations, one of which takes the place of the quantum computation.
+We specify the error of the latter and determine how much another set of errors must differ to be distinguished successfully.
+We consider the MG circuit depicted in Fig.~\ref{fig:the-test-circuit}a, which includes physically relevant crosstalk and overrotation errors.
+Aiming to analyze the quality of the protocol proposed here, we compute the full density matrices of the output states $\rho$ and $\sigma$, and calculate a distance between their probability distributions $\operatorname{diag}(\rho)$ and $\operatorname{diag}(\sigma)$.
+With $\mathcal{KS}(\rho, \sigma, M, \alpha)$, we denote the random variable taking the value $0$ if the KS test rejects the null hypothesis $\operatorname{diag}(\rho) \approx \operatorname{diag}(\sigma)$ using $M$ measurement shots with significance level $\alpha$\footnote{The significance level $\alpha$ bounds the probability that the test rejects the null hypothesis, given that it is true.}, and $1$ otherwise.
+Likewise, we define $\mathcal{ES}$ for the ES test.
+To estimate $p(\mathcal{KS}=1)$, we repeatedly (here, $1000$ times, using $M=400$ and $\alpha=0.05$) apply the test to newly sampled data and estimate the expectation value $\mathbf{E}(\mathcal{KS}=1)$.
+In our examples (see Fig.~\ref{fig:the-test-circuit}b and Appendix~\ref{appendix:numerical_results}, where we demonstrate e.g. detection of error drift), the states $\rho$ and $\sigma$ can be distinguished by the statistical tests with high probability as soon as $\Vert \operatorname{diag}(\rho - \sigma) \Vert_2 \geq d_\text{crit} \approx 0.1$.
+In such cases, the error model is rejected.
+Note that $d_\text{crit}$ can be improved by e.g. increasing $M$ or applying the circuit twice.
+To demonstrate the applicability of our methods, we include in Appendix~\ref{appendix:numerical_results} numerical results for different type of circuits (brickwall layout) acting on up to $40$ qubits.
+We also sometimes find that post-processing the samples increases the power of the tests (see Appendix~\ref{appendix:other-methods}).